Nolan-Tonthat/sql-challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+##Student Comments

+I actually felt that I had a decent grasp on the material this week when coding SQL commands and trying to make tables.
+SQL seems a lot easier than Pandas DataFrames and Jupyter Notebook.
+I hope this feeling will continue in the future.